sveltejs/kit/documentation/docs/30-advanced/70-packaging.md

 Different bundlers handle `sideEffects` different.
 While not necessary for Vite, we recommend that libraries state that all CSS files have side-effects so that your library will be compatible with [webpack](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free).
 This information can help the bundler to be more aggressive in eliminating unused exports from the final bundle, a process known as tree-shaking.
 This results in smaller and more efficient bundles.

-> In the case of a Svelte component library, this prevents CSS from components that are not being used from being included in the final build.

 ```json
 /// file: package.json
 {